This article is on How to Write a Resignation Letter [Detailed Stepwise Guide with Format, Sample, Tips, Do’s and Dont’s and FAQs]

-You should write one because it’s the responsible and ethical way to switch jobs.
-In fact, you should provide the resignation letter at least 2 weeks prior to the date you are willing to leave the job.
+You should write one because it’s a responsible and ethical way to switch jobs.
+You should provide the resignation letter at least 2 weeks before the date you are willing to leave the job.

-Writing a Resignation Letter is important because of the following reasons –
+Writing a Resignation Letter is important for the following reasons:

 - Your work could be properly understood by the person during this period who would be taking over your job next.
 It would protect them from any inconvenience of misinterpretation and mismanagement of ongoing work.

-- You will be able to seek the job-related entitlements like pension, severance pay or overtime pay as per mentioned in your contract.
+- You will be able to seek job-related entitlements like pension, severance pay, or overtime pay as mentioned in your contract.

 - You would be on good terms with the employers for future references.